WHEN TO GO

 Sea breezes peak at 14 to 18 knots on a hot July afternoon for about three or four hours.
 So relax or do something else until after lunch.
 For semi-deserted beaches and an assortment of sea breezes and southerly force fives and sixes visit in April, May or September through October.
 Bring your 12 - 8 metre kites (include your 14 and you will kite every day).
 Spring suits in the low season for wind chill.
 Summer temps get up to 30 - 35°C / 86 - 95°F. Spring and autumn highs in the twenties and an average of 15°C / 60°F. You may need a hoody / jacket at night in the spring and autumn.
 The water temperatures are around 20°C / 68°F for most of the summer.

 Luxury hotels, family hotels, rental apartments and houses plus there are excellent rural options - from downright classy to extremely modest.
-Most kiters opt for local campsites, offering comfortable bungalows, peace and quiet, a 100 yard (max) walk to the beach and a wide range of modern facilities.
+Most kiters opt for local campsites like the very well equipped La Ballena Alegre offering comfort, peace and quiet, a 100 yard (max) walk to the beach and a wide range of modern facilities such as swimming pools, buffet dining, watersports options, bike hire and more.

 KITE EXPERIENCE teach all levels from April to October at a maxium ratio of 4:1 (booking recommended).
 The latest North and Best gear is available on lessons, rentals or to buy.
 Safety boat cover is provided and in the height of season lessons are often run from the boats in the bay where students can have all the space they need.
 SUP, SUP-yoga, all-girl kite camps, hydrofoil experience, bike rental, accommodation and gear repair also offered.